 Responsibilities

 Tasks vary depending on where you're working.
-For example, you could be based in a small or remote embassy, in a large embassy in Paris or Washington, or in the FCDO's London offices.
-However, you'll typically need to:
+For example, you could be based in a small or remote embassy, in a large embassy in Paris or Washington, or in the FCDO's UK offices in London or East Kilbride (which will be moving to Glasgow).

-• draft and proofread written reports
+• draft, edit and proofread written reports

-• liaise with high commissions and embassies
+• liaise with high commissions, embassies and government departments

-• analyse and interpret written material
+• analyse and interpret policy documents and reports

-• update travel advice and information
+• update and maintain travel advice and official information

-• handle departmental or project budgets
+• monitor and manage departmental or project budgets

 Overseas, your role will be similar, but you'll also need to: